mlibre/Ethereum-Smart-Contract-Deployer/readme.md

 ```

 # Usage
+The module takes some arguments like contract file path, name, ...
+* `combined`: if it is `true` then module will copy all the sol file that is being used in `combined` folder.
+Default is `false`

 ## Getting information before deploying, you have a local Geth up and running
 You can run a `Geth` like this: